dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 A    home:dmacvicar/gqlplus/gqlplus.spec
 At revision 4.
 ```
 The most interesting feature is the ability to build locally.
 "We already did that!" you may think (`rpmbuild`).
-However, `osc` allows you to build in an issolated environment (either a [chroot jail](https://en.wikipedia.org/wiki/Chroot) or a virtual machine), setting up that environment automatically using the `BuildRequires` of the spec file, and also allowing you to build against a different distribution than the one you are running.
+However, `osc` allows you to build in an isolated environment (either a [chroot jail](https://en.wikipedia.org/wiki/Chroot) or a virtual machine), setting up that environment automatically using the `BuildRequires` of the spec file, and also allowing you to build against a different distribution than the one you are running.

 ```console